 - supply face masks and other required personal protective equipment to staff and ensure they know how to put on, wear, and take off correctly

 - ensure that food handlers are trained appropriately in food hygiene practices appropriate to their premises

 - ensure effective supervision of food handlers to reinforce hygienic practices

-- ensure that appropriate facilities are provided for hand washing or sanitation (e.g. alcohol gels/wipes) to enable food handlers to practice good hygiene
+- ensure that appropriate facilities are provided for hand washing and/or sanitation (for example, alcohol gels/wipes) to enable food handlers to practice good hygiene

 - be vigilant and ensure that food handlers and other staff are not ill and are fit to work

 - regularly check on staff health and ensure that staff with symptoms stay home until medical advice is obtained and they are cleared to return to work.
 Make sure you are aware of staff who have recently returned from overseas

 - must not require or knowingly allow workers to come to a workplace when they are sick with COVID-19, or if they have been advised to self-isolate under public health guidelines for COVID-19.

 Food verification services are essential services to support businesses.
 It’s very important that food verification services continue during the COVID-19 response to make sure food safety is managed properly.

 We have set up a Remote Check system of Food Act 2014 businesses as an interim measure until on-site verifications can resume.
 This means that the Food Act verifiers that have completed the necessary Remote Check training can complete scheduled verifications with food businesses off-site, via a phone call or using online technology such as Skype.